Fock state probability changes in open quantum systems: Toy model of neutrinos

 for the probability deviation at $t=1$s.
 The behavior of $\delta P$ as a function of time is depicted as the blue line in Fig.~\ref{fig:First}, where we can see that, after an initial rise, the function oscillates with decreasing magnitude around $+ 4 \times 10^{-10}$.
 Eqs.~(\ref{eq:P0f}) and (\ref{eq:deltafirst}) show us that, for our particular choice of initial state and parameter values, the probability of observing two neutrinos is increased due to the interaction with the environment.
 This can be of significance, for example, in situations where a neutrino production process leads to the initial probability of observing two neutrinos being comparable to or smaller than the value of $\delta P$ that we found in Eq.~(\ref{eq:deltafirst}).
 In such a case, the neutrinos' interaction with the environment would increase the chance of us observing more neutrinos than were produced by the original production process.
 Consequently, this would skew the information about the original neutrino source that we would like to extract from observing neutrinos in experiments.

 Certainly, the results vary quantitatively and qualitatively with different choices of the model parameters.
 It is obvious, from Eq.~(\ref{eq:delta}) that the probability deviation changes linearly with $\lambda$.
 Furthermore, choosing the phase $\theta = \pi$ would flip the sign of $\delta P$ (see the green line in Fig.~\ref{fig:First}) and, therefore, increase the probability of observing the vacuum, while choosing $\theta = \pi/2$ would lead to the deviation oscillating over time with decreasing magnitude around $0$, such that we would effectively not see any changes in probabilities at sufficiently late times; see the orange line in Fig.~\ref{fig:First}.
 We can also vary the values of $m$ or $T$.
 Though, while doing so, we must ensure that the product of $\lambda$ and $\Delta^{\mathrm{F}(T\neq 0)}_{zz}$ stays small enough to not violate perturbativity.
 If we keep $\theta =0$, $T= 2.7$ K, and $\lambda = 0.1$, and choose $t = 1$\,s, then we find that the probability deviation decreases with increasing $m$ ; see Fig.~\ref{fig:Plots}(a).
+In fact, once the environmental mass becomes significantly larger than the neutrino mass, $\delta P$ becomes negligible, which renders the environment irrelevant to the dynamics of the system.
 Instead keeping $m=0$ and varying $T$, we can infer from Fig.~\ref{fig:Plots}(b) that $\delta P$ grows rapidly with $T$.
 In addition, in Fig.~\ref{fig:Plots}(c), we can observe that a higher value of the mass of the environmental scalar, in this case $m=0.1$\,eV, leads to a less steep growth of $\delta P$ with $T$.
+For values of $T$ larger than shown, $\delta P$ continues to grow in the same manner, which is not in any way changed by $T$ surpassing the values of $m$ or $M$.
 Finally, we can also investigate what happens if we consider a different mass for the system scalar field $M$ while keeping $m=0$ and $T=2.7$\,K. In Fig.~\ref{fig:Plots}(d) we see that $\delta P$ decreases with increasing $M$ and, as expected, diverges for $M \to 0$.
 This means that increasing either of the two mass scales $M$ or $m$ leads to a lower value of the probability deviation.
 On the other hand, since our chosen value for $M$ is close to the upper limit for the electron neutrino mass, there is a realistic chance for real neutrinos actually being lighter than considered here.
 In this case, we can conclude from Fig.~\ref{fig:Plots}(d) that the probability deviation would be significantly larger than what we found in Eq.~(\ref{eq:deltafirst}) and could, therefore, be of observational and experimental significance.